 The Department of Public Safety is a full service law enforcement agency dedicated to fostering cooperative working relationships in our University community to ensure the safety and security of an environment which is conducive to teaching, learning, research and public service.
-Written memoranda of understanding are maintained with surrounding law enforcement agencies to facilitate cooperation in criminal investigations and emergency responses, if needed.
+As part of this commitment we will continue to place your safety first as we strive to be the best campus police department in the state of Georgia.